ubcbraincircuits/whitepaper/source/data_storage/index.rst

 Data Storage Platforms
 ======================

+To facilitate the construction of data management plans, we make a distinction between data in an ongoing research investigation and final data that has been processed and/or analyzed.
+Thus, we divide data storage services into two sections: Live Storage and Data Archival.

-In this section, we provide overviews and brief evaluations of various storage platforms and technologies.
+For both sections, we provide overviews and brief evaluations of various storage platforms and technologies.

 Live Storage
 ============
-Live Data Storage is appropriate for data that is actively changing and is accessed frequently.
-This typically requires a high performance file system with low wait times and high read and write speeds to support demanding research workflows.
+Live storage is appropriate for data that is actively changing and accessed frequently.
+This typically requires a high performance file system with low wait times and high read-and-write speeds to support demanding research workflows.
 They are normally characterised by mid to high storage costs.

 .. toctree::
    :maxdepth: 1